Cathedral Saint Lawrence

 The most beautiful part of the Church is the Blessed John’s Chapel, built in the 15th century according to the draft of Niccolò Fiorentino, with contributions of Andrea Alessi and Ivan Duknović.
 Following the antique role models, there are the relief and sculptural presentations of the life in the underworld in the form of winged boys coming out from the underworld with torches.
 Life on earth is witnessed by the apostles led by Christ, while round windows are symbols of the Sun, the cassette symbolize the vault of the heavens and in the central medallion, there is God.
 The Blessed John’s Chapel got its marble angels around the altar created in the Baroque style from Jerolim Diogene, on which there is a sarcophagus with the remains of the Blessed John.
 For the excellent renovation of the Chapel, the conservators and the Cathedral got the ‘Europa Nostra’ award in 2002.

-In the sacristy of the Cathedral, the treasury, built in mid-15th century, exhibited are golden and silver objects, church vestments, precious written materials, partly in carved wardrobes of Grgur Vidov from the 15th century.
+In the sacristy of the Cathedral, the treasury, built in the mid-15th century, exhibited are golden and silver objects, church vestments, precious written materials, partly in carved wardrobes of Grgur Vidov from the 15th century.
 On the wall above, there are the coats of arms of the bishops of Trogir.
 The diocese was abolished in 1828 and was attached to the Split-Makarska Archdiocese.
-On the floor of the neo-Gothic subsequently built space, there is a rich capitol library.
+On the floor of the neo-Gothic subsequently built space, there is a rich capital library.